 The explosion chamber used to determine the flammability range.

 Since vehicle fuels often is a mixture of different products to fulfil existing fuel specifications it is important to evaluate the actual properties of such mixture.
-SP has the resources and the competence to evaluate new fuels, i.e. to determine the flammability range and the composition of the fuel vapours in a tank at various temperatures.
+We have the resources and the competence to evaluate new fuels, i.e. to determine the flammability range and the composition of the fuel vapours in a tank at various temperatures.
 Specific knowledge about the fire and explosion properties of different fuel alternatives enables you to discover any risks and take appropriate measures to avoid an accident.
 The largest risk for ignition of the fuel vapours in the tank is during filling.
-There are several possibilities to reduce such a risk by the design of the tank and the refuelling pipe and SP can help you with such an evaluation.
+There are several possibilities to reduce such a risk by the design of the tank and the refuelling pipe and we can help you with such an evaluation.

 Ignition test at the opening of the refuelling pipe connected to a fuel tank in order to evaluate a protective system against flame propagation.